Matt-FTW/dotfiles/.github/README.md

   - **Brightness**

-    Brightness control is integrated with [SwayOSD](https://github.com/ErikReider/SwayOSD).
-It was installed in the first steps, so you should be able to change it.
-If not, be sure to read [this part](https://github.com/ErikReider/>SwayOSD#brightness-control) on the SwayOSD documentation.
+    Brightness control is integrated with [SwayOSD](https://github.com/ErikReider/SwayOSD) and [brightnessctl](https://github.com/Hummer12007/brightnessctl).
+Be sure to follow [this steps](https://github.com/ErikReider/>SwayOSD#brightness-control) on the SwayOSD documentation to be able to change the brightness.

     If you wanna have automatic screen brightness, install [wluma](https://github.com/maximbaz/wluma).